Total Surplus

 Consumer surplus = the area above the market price and below the demand curve, while producer surplus = the area below the market price but above the supply curve.

-If the product price is higher than the market price, then the producer surplus increases, but only at the expense of the consumer surplus.
-If the price is lower than the market price, then consumers enjoy increased consumer surplus, but only at the expense of the producers.
-Of course, this assumes that the buyers will buy the entire quantity at the higher price or that producers will produce the quantity demanded at the lower prices.
-However, a price higher than the market price will lead to a surplus, because the price is higher than what many consumers are willing to pay, and if the price is below the market price, then shortages will be created, because at lower prices, producers are only willing to produce a quantity that is less than demand.
-So, in actuality, shortages and surpluses will reduce the total surplus.
-Therefore, total surplus is maximized when the price equals the market equilibrium price.
+If the product price exceeds the market price, then producer surplus increases, but only at the expense of consumer surplus.
+If the price is less than the market price, then consumers enjoy increased consumer surplus, but only at the expense of producers.
+Of course, this assumes buyers will buy the entire quantity at the higher price or that producers will produce the quantity demanded at the lower prices.
+However, a price higher than the market price will lead to a surplus, because the price exceeds what many consumers are willing to pay, and if the price is below the market price, then shortages will arise, because at lower prices, producers produce less than the demand.
+So, in actuality, shortages and surpluses reduce total surplus.
+Therefore, total surplus is maximized when the price = the market equilibrium price.

-In competitive markets, only the most efficient producers will be able to produce a product for less than the market price.
+In competitive markets, only the most efficient producers can produce a product for less than the market price.
 Hence, only those sellers will produce a product.
-This is what results in the most efficient allocation of economic resources.
-Looking at the graph, it can easily be seen that as long as the product price is below the market equilibrium price, increasing the quantity of the product increases total surplus.
-Once the price rises above the market equilibrium price, then total surplus either starts to decline or no longer increases.
+This most efficiently allocates economic resources.
+While the product price is below the market equilibrium price, increasing the quantity of the product increases total surplus.
+Once the price rises above the market equilibrium price, then total surplus either declines or stops increasing.
 Hence, total surplus is maximized at the market equilibrium price.

-This is why competitive, free markets allocate resources most efficiently.
-It also explains why centrally planned economies result in poor allocation of resources, since it would require that the central planners know what the producer and consumer surplus of the entire market is for every product and service.
-Naturally, this is not possible, which is why centrally planned economies are extremely inefficient.
+This is why competitive, free markets allocate resources most efficiently, and why centrally planned economies allocate resources poorly: central planners must know the producer and consumer surplus of the entire market for every product and service.
+Naturally, this is not possible, so centrally planned economies are extremely inefficient.

 Market Failure and Externalities

-There are several factors that cause significant deviations from the above idealized portrayal of total surplus.
-The 2 most important factors are the lack of perfect competition and externalities.
+Several factors distort the above idealized portrayal of total surplus.
+The most important factors are the lack of perfect competition and externalities.

 The discussion about total surplus assumed that markets are competitive.
 However, in reality, many markets are not competitive.
 Either buyers or sellers may have market power, or the ability to influence market prices to their advantage.
 In these cases, supply and demand reaches an equilibrium that favors the holders of the market power.
 When the market deviates from perfect competition, then there is said to be market failure.
 In cases of monopoly, where the supplier of the product has pricing power, the supplier can increase his producer surplus by charging a higher price than the equilibrium price, but that increased producer surplus comes at the price of reduced consumer surplus.
 In cases of monopsony, where the buyer has market power, the buyer can increase its consumer surplus at the expense of producer surplus.
 Moreover, imperfect competition creates a deadweight loss, because some consumers and firms will not enjoy the benefits of the products and services subject to imperfect competition.